gkrizek/beam/README.md

 Nodes know about each other by making a request directly to one another with the gaiad RPC endpoints.
 Commander is also always updating the template gaiad config so it's recent.
 # How do nodes know the ips of the others? should I keep an updated list of them on the server in the node.toml file?
 Should I just make a lambda call to request them?

+Need to add timestamps to logs

 # Unknowns

 - Validator Health Checks
 - How to do alerting.
 In lambda?
 On server?
 What service?
 - Probably need health checks for all sentry/validators.
+- Scaling up should be easy, but how do I scale down?

 ## Maybe what I can do for health checks is to have a list of nodes in S3 for the commander to access.
 Every X seconds, a Lambda function makes an HTTP request to all the nodes.
 If one doesn't repond, handle it appropriately.
 This would require creating an HTTP agent in the beam pilot.
 Also, when a new server is spun up, part of initialization would be to tell Commander its IP address and it gets added to the node list.
 If a server doesn't respond, then terminate it, remove it from the list, and replace it.